 1. Setting up the FloppyEMU for external use with the MacPlus

-I was an early adopter and have version 1.3 (revision A) of a FloppyEMU, from Big Mess o’ Wires, that I planned to use with my Apple IIe card in my Macintosh Colour Classic… not long after the Colour Classic died, and it and the adapter got shelved.
+I was an early adopter and have version 1.3 (revision A) of a FloppyEMU, from Big Mess o’ Wires, that I planned to use with my Apple IIe card in my Macintosh Colour Classic… not long after the Colour Classic died, and it and the adapter got shelved (I now have an LC475 that I use with my Apple IIe card).

 Since my purchase the creator has added HD20 support for a drive size of up to 2GB.
-Using a 2GB image, I plan to experiment with my recently acquired Novy Systems accelerators and my Asante Destop EN/SC scsi to ethernet adapter (without pass-through so I can’t use both it and my SCSI2SD adapter on the Macintosh Plus at the same time) to get a Macintosh Plus to browser the internet.
+Using a 2GB image, I plan to experiment with my recently acquired Novy Systems accelerators and my Asante Destop EN/SC scsi to ethernet adapter (without pass-through so I can’t use both it and my SCSI2SD adapter on the Macintosh Plus at the same time) to get a Macintosh Plus to browse the internet or at least FTP to/from my Windows machine.

 1.1: Get the latest firmware for your FloppyEMU